Robert III of Scotland: Rothesay's lieutenancy

 In 1392, Robert III strengthened the position of his son David, now Earl of Carrick, when he endowed him with a large annuity that allowed the young prince to build up his household and affinity, and then in 1393 regained his right to direct rule when the general council decided that Fife's lieutenancy should end and that Carrick, now of age, should assist his father.
 This independence of action was demonstrated in 1395–1396, when he responded to Carrick's unauthorised marriage to Elizabeth Dunbar, daughter of George, Earl of March, by ensuring its annulment.
 The king appears to have also taken over the conduct of foreign affairs, preserving the peace with Richard II and managing to increase the power of the Red Douglas Earl of Angus in the southeast of the country as a counterbalance to Fife's Black Douglas ally.
-He further showed his authority when in an attempt to reduce inter-clan feuding and lawlessness, he arranged and oversaw a gladiatorial limited combat between the clans of Kay and Quhele (Clan Chattan) in Perth on 28 April 1396.
-Carrick progressively acted independently of his father taking control of the Stewart lands in the south-west, while maintaining his links with the Drummonds of his mother, and all at a time when Fife's influence in central Scotland remained strong.
+He further demonstrated his authority when, attempting to reduce inter-clan feuding and lawlessness, he arranged and oversaw a trial by combat between the clans of Kay and Quhele (Clan Chattan) in Perth on 28 April 1396.
+Carrick increasingly acted independently of his father, taking control of the Stewart lands in the south‑west while maintaining his ties to his mother’s Drummond kin, and all at a time when Fife’s influence in central Scotland remained strong.